 Requests for Volume Requirement Waiver under the Renewable Fuel Standard Program

 Section 211(o)(7) of the Clean Air Act allows the Administrator of EPA, in consultation with the Secretaries of Agriculture and Energy, to waive the requirements of the RFS under certain criteria.
-The waiver can be issued if the Administrator determines -- after a notice and comment period -- that implementation of the RFS requirements would severely harm the economy or environment of a State, a region, or the United States.
+The waiver can be issued if the Administrator determines -- after a notice and comment period -- that implementation of the RFS requirements would severely harm the economy or environment of a State, a region, or the United States; or there is an inadequate domestic supply.

 EPA Seeks Comment on Petitions for a Waiver of the Renewable Fuel Standards that would Apply in 2014